Parametric Instabilities of Correlated Quantum Matter: Collective modes: derivation and characterization

 Straightforward calculation (see Appendix~\ref{app:single_mode}) reveals the direct relation between these susceptibilities and the so-called \textit{parametric susceptibility}, $\frac{\partial \left|\delta z\right|}{\partial\lambda}$,

-It is no surprise that these results align perfectly with Eqs.~\eqref{eq:proprtionality} and~\eqref{eq:explicitfidelity}.
+Notice these results align perfectly with Eqs.~\eqref{eq:proprtionality} and~\eqref{eq:explicitfidelity}.
 We have thus demonstrated that parametric instabilities of the correlated system directly probe the quantum fluctuations in the reference ordered state.
 Introduction of a parametrically resonant perturbation is a sensitive measure of the response of quantum fluctuations to this perturbation.

 What determines the susceptibility to a given perturbation?
 Making an additional simplification, we assume the single mode above is also decoupled in the original $\Phi$ basis, which is often the case (see below).
 In that case we may fully characterize a general (mode resolved) fluctuation Lagrangian with the 2-by-2 matrices,